kenadet/spring-boot-microservices-demo/README.md

 Config Server
 Gateway Microservice

-To run, on cli, from project root directory, do `tilt up` to startup the microservices.
+To run, on cli, from project root directory, do `tilt up` to startup microservices.

 Also on cli, if you have httpie installed (`brew install httpie`), do the following: